-Ancient Greeks had a lot of respect for the mother and honored her accordingly as the life-giver, centuries before Mother’s Day was celebrated in the West.
+Ancient Greeks revered the mother and honored her as the giver of life centuries before Mother’s Day became popular in the West.

 Mother Earth (Gaia), wife of Uranus, was the personification of nature that gives birth to everything and she was worshipped as the ultimate deity.

 Gaia is the ancestral mother—sometimes parthenogenic—of all life.
 She is the mother of Pontus (the sea), from whose union she bore the primordial sea gods, and of Uranus (the sky), from whose sexual union she bore the Titans, themselves parents of many of the Olympian gods; the Cyclopes; and the Giants.

 Her worship then passed to her daughter Rhea, wife and sister of Cronus, who gave birth to several deities in Greek mythology.

 Rhea was worshipped as the ‘Mother of Gods,’ and ancient Greeks used to celebrate their annual spring festival to honor Rhea, the goddess of nature and fertility.

 Rhea was often referred to as Meter Theon (“Mother of the Gods”) and there were several temples around Ancient Greece dedicated to her under that name.

 Pausanias mentioned temples dedicated to Rhea under the name Meter Theon in Anagyros in Attika, Megalopolis in Arkadia, on the Acropolis of Ancient Corinth, and in the district of Keramaikos in Athens, where the statue was made by Pheidias.